 2) Co-working Group: A group of two or more artists who are would like to share residency time and space together, but are not necessarily collaborating on the same project.

-Residencies are available for varied lengths of time, from just a few days to maximum of 3 weeks.
-We can accommodate 7-12 artists at a time -- or more, if you’re good friends!
+Residencies for groups are available for varied lengths of time, from just a few days to a few weeks.
+We can accommodate 2-10 artists at a time -- or more, if you’re good friends!

 For artists who would like an opportunity to show their work-in-progress to a friendly, supportive community, we can host a performance, open studio, or other type of showing, either in the DF&T space, or with a local partner.
 In the past, we’ve had theater performances, house concerts, book release parties, open readings, small gallery viewings and open studios.

-The base residency fee is $175 per person per week, with discounts offered for collaborative groups of 4 or more.
+The base residency fee is $175 per person per week, with discounts offered for collaborative groups of 3 or more.
 The fee helps us cover our direct costs, and includes basic breakfast supplies and one dinner per week with the directors.
-We reserve a few spaces each residency period for artists or collaborative groups who do not have funding and cannot afford the fee.
+We reserve one space each residency period for artists or collaborative groups who do not have funding and cannot afford the full fee.

 Residents are responsible for taking everyday care of the residency space, doing basic household chores (like dishes, cleaning and taking out the trash), and helping with seasonal work like snow shoveling or gardening where needed.